kamenbliznashki/sutton_barto/readme.md

 A collection of python implementations of the RL algorithms for the examples and figures in Sutton & Barto, Reinforcement Learning: An Introduction.

-* Numbering of the exmples is based on the January 1, 2018 complete draft to the 2nd edition.
+* Numbering of the examples is based on the January 1, 2018 complete draft to the 2nd edition.

 ## Implemented algorithms